hopperlopip/SCPSL-ModPatch/README.md

     - `patchOffset` is a relative offset from the method which name you typed above.
 Default value is `0`.
     - `patchData` is a hexadecimal representation of the replacing data.
 It has its own [keywords](#patchdata-keywords) in order to simplify the work.
 Default value is `empty string`.
     - `patchSize` is a size of patch area which will be replaced by the `patchData`, if the size is bigger than `patchData` size, the next bytes will be replaced by `NOP` assember instruction.
 It is optional field.
 If this field is `null` then the patchSize will be taken from lenght of `patchData`.
 Default value is `null`.
+    - `nowarning` is a bool field that defines will warning message box pop up or not if the method doesn't exist.
+Default value is `false`.
+    - `patchifnotexists` is a string field of a method name, if the field isn't `null` and not `empty string` the patch method will be patched only if the specified method in this field doesn't exist.
+Default value is `null`.
   - `gameVersionMethod` is an object for information of the Game Version.
 It is optional field.
 Default value is `null`.
     - `name` is a name of the GameVersion method.
 Default value is `"GameCore.Version$$.cctor"`.
     - `autoFindOffsets` is a bool field that enabled auto search for GameVersion.
 If this field is `true` then all offset fields are ignored.
 Default value is `false`.